Hans Schläger

-Hans Schläger (Johann Schläger; 5 December 1820 – 17 May 1885) was an Austrian conductor and composer, important in the musical life of Salzburg in the 1860s.
+Hans (Johann) Schläger (5 December 1820 – 17 May 1885) was an Austrian conductor and composer, important in the musical life of Salzburg in the 1860s.
 He was particularly involved in choral music.

 Life

 Schläger was born in Feldkirchen an der Donau, Upper Austria, in 1810.
 His father Johann Schläger, a teacher, gave him early music lessons, and he was a choirboy at St. Florian Monastery, where he received violin lessons.
-In Linz he trained from 1836 to 1838 to be a teacher; he became an assistant teacher in Regau, and afterwards in St. Florian, where he was the predecessor of Anton Bruckner.
+In Linz he trained from 1836 to 1838 to be a teacher; he became an assistant teacher in Regau, and afterwards in Sankt Florian, where he was the predecessor of Anton Bruckner.
 (Bruckner dedicated his early choral work Das Lied vom deutschen Vaterland, written in 1845, to Schläger).